 As a whole, Spain is not my forte, which is something that I definitely want to change and is part of the reason that I am so keen to experience more of it.
 Peter definitely has a wider knowledge of the people, the language and the history than I do and has many fond memories of holidays from his childhood, so I’m playing catch up here.

 When reviewing the suggestions on Pinterest I came across many pictures of Ronda.
-Ronda is situated approximately 60 miles West of Málaga in Andalusia and has a population of 35,000.
+Situated approximately 60 miles West of Málaga in Andalusia, the population of Ronda Spain is approximately 35,000.

 So, if you are anything like me, you don’t know much about Ronda, but that’s OK because I’m about to give you a rundown of our one day Ronda itinerary!